Sunday, December 1, 2024

 Mom and Jon at the movies, having fun

 20 Nov.
 We are both energetic this AM; exercised, oatmealed, and we were ready to roll onto our trails at 8:20 AM.
-Cynthia took Ron’s advice by not overdoing it after several days of rain and the five mile jaunt yesterday, by turning back at the fitness center; her total is 3.21 miles at noon-thirty, no doubt energized by the cool temperature of 62 degrees.
+Cynthia took Ron’s advice to not overdo it after several days of rain and the five mile jaunt yesterday by turning back at the fitness center; mileage total is 3.21 at noon-thirty, no doubt energized by the cool temperature of 62 degrees.
 She is still doing tax bookwork.
+Winter temperatures have arrived in Illinois.
+It was no warmer than 55 degrees with a very strong and cold wind as Ron rode from Carlyle 50 miles to Belleville to see a Junior High School classmate.
+Bill wasn't home, but Ron was delighted to meet his son Matt, a well groomed, well dressed, good mannered 20-year-old.
+Next was another brief visit to Cynthia at the Cambridge House, who was leaving for a shopping trip to Dollar Tree with a cousin.
+And finally Ron caught Dick at his law office at 3:30 and enjoyed listening to Dick's stories about college, cars, military, etc. The return to Carlyle was even chillier in gathering darkness.

 19 Nov: Cynthia walked 5.0 miles and had dinner with Jon and friends.
 Ron walked the dam twice.
 See the photo of sunlight sparkling like trillions of diamonds on lake.